-The organizations willing to consolidate the content being disseminated in an experiential environment can definitely opt for a CMS.
+Organizations willing to consolidate the content being disseminated in an experiential environment can definitely opt for a CMS.
 A CMS tends to serve the purposes as such by simplifying the ways to get the content shared amongst the employees.
-Content serves like an umbrella term covering a broad range of materials such as sales collaterals, business verticals, technical and user manuals and various other details like audio-visual data detailing the organization.
+Content serves as an umbrella term covering a broad range of materials such as sales collaterals, business verticals, technical and user manuals, and various other details like audio-visual data detailing the organization.

 There are various other setups that can opt for a suitable CMS: